slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Startups are (by necessity) filled with generalists; big companies are filled with specialists.
 - companies hire for a problem and not general optimizations.
 Even if they need a generalist.
 - Try consulting or entrepreneurship.
 When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
 When you sell your ability to deliver results, nobody asks about your skillset.
+- money is trust. system of mutual trust.
 -->

 > *'He who works with his hands is a laborer.